 Lyrics © BMG RIGHTS MANAGEMENT US, LLC

-Jack looks distressed, so I end with a smile.
+When I join Jack, he looks distressed, so I end with a smile.

 “What’s wrong?”
 I ask.